pypa/distlib/docs/tutorial.rst

 installed distributions.
 This information is available through the following classes:

-* :class:`DistributionSet`, which represents a set of distributions installed on a path.
+* :class:`DistributionPath`, which represents a set of distributions installed on a path.

 * :class:`Distribution`, which represents an individual distribution,